Skip to Content

 Source: Tripadvisor

-The cheetah and wildlife centre has a mission is to provide a home for orphaned cheetahs, cheetah cubs, and other disadvantaged animals while educating the public on how they can make a positive difference on behalf of all animals.
-Ann van Dyk supports the Ann van Dyk Cheetah Centre’s cheetahs at its own expense.
+The cheetah and wildlife centre’s mission is to provide a home for orphaned cheetahs, cheetah cubs, and other vulnerable animals while educating the public on how they can make a positive difference for wildlife.

 See Related: Best Conservation Posters